speakeasy-api/easytemplate/README.md

 * `registerTemplateFunc(name, func)` - Register a template function to be used in the template files.
   * `name` (string) - The name of the function to register.
   * `func` (function) - The function to register.

-Note: there are also versions of the above template methods that have a `Multiple` suffix, these methods will render the template multiple times (based on the `numTimes` argument), each template run will have access to the same LocalComputed context allowing for data to be accumulated across runs and rendered out later.
-Examples of this can be found in the `testdata/templates/testMultiple.stmpl` file.